mesan237/todo-app/README.md

 **Set Up Environment Variables**

-Create a new file named `.env.frontend` in the root of your project and add the following content:
+Create a new file named `.env.example` in the root of your project and add the following content:

 ```env

 ```

 **Running the Project**